 Call the Warm Line 1-800-711-7011 for visits with a lactation consultant after you go home.
 Please check with your insurance provider to see if this service is covered.

-This postpartum support group is free and no registration is needed.
+These postpartum support groups are free and no registration is needed.
 Take advantage of helpful hints and support from other mothers.
 Call Health Education (401) 276-7800 for more information.

-This unique store located in the hospital rents and sells Ameda or Medela breast pumps.
-The store also sells Medela nursing bras, books, videos, nursing pillows and slings, as well as other products.
-The store is open Sunday through Saturday from 10:00 am to 3:00 pm.
+This unique store located in the hospital rents and sells breast pumps.
+The store also sells nursing bras, books, videos, nursing pillows and baby carriers, as well as other products.
+The store is open Monday through Saturday from 10:00 am to 4:00 pm and Sunday from 10 am to 2 pm.
 For more information, call (401) 274-1122, ext.
 43149 and 43151.

 As more women become aware of breast milk's many unique qualities, more are choosing to breastfeed their babies.
 Although breastfeeding is the "natural" way to feed a baby, it is a skill that the new mother and baby learn in the first days and weeks after birth.
 To assist in this learning process, Breastfeeding Support Services offer families the expertise of lactation consultants in a variety of settings:

-Our breastfeeding classes cover the benefits of breastfeeding, proper positioning and attachment, feeding frequency and duration, signs of adequate breast milk intake, and avoiding and managing common problems.
+Our 2.5-hour class is offered frequently at our Providence and East Greenwich locations.
+This class covers the benefits of breastfeeding, proper positioning and attachment, feeding frequency and duration, signs of adequate breast milk intake avoiding and managing common problems.
 To register, call (401) 276-7800 or register online.

 Certified lactation consultants are available during your hospital stay to provide support for those families who are experiencing breastfeeding difficulties.
 Speak with your nurse to arrange a visit with a lactation consultant.